 - Stripperiffic: Sukiyabashi's fiancee.

 - Super Mode: When Nokoru powers up Takeshi and Kentaro.

 - Take That, Us!: The students watch the X/1999 movie in the campus theater.
 Takeshi doesn't think too highly of it, while Kentaro weeps over how “those CLAMP women are so cruel!”

 - Those Two Guys: Takeshi and Kentaro become this in the anime adaptation of CLAMP Gakuen Tanteidan.

-- Transformation Sequence: Brilliantly subverted in one of the last chapters of the manga.
+- Transformation Sequence: Subverted in one of the last chapters of the manga.
 We're shown that Takeshi and Kentaro actually undress, fold their clothes, and put on their suits piece by piece.
 And hide their normal clothes after, and have a hard time finding them.